keenerz/keenerz/README.md

 Hello I'm Keenan Kan a web developer born and raised in Miami, FL.
 I grew up tinkering with computers and love to be on the cutting edge of the latest technologies.

 - 🤔 Currently working on a freelance project with the MDC!
+Learning C#

 - ❤️ Love tinkering with technology, building custom computers and mechanical keyboards.

 - 🥅 Current Goals: Expand my knowledge and keep on coding.

 - 👨 Pronouns: He/Him